comit-network/comit.network/blog/2021-06-29-transaction-presigning.md

 Here, the user is limited to buying XMR for BTC (or selling BTC for XMR, depending on how you look at it).

 If we want to allow users to sell XMR for BTC, then we need a protocol where party A locks up XMR first.
-We [developed such a protocol](https://arxiv.org/abs/2101.12332) but in order for it to be secure from a game-theoretic PoV, we need to pre-sign spending transaction from a Monero joint output.
+We [developed such a protocol](https://arxiv.org/abs/2101.12332) but in order for it to be secure from a game-theoretic PoV, we need to pre-sign a transaction spending from a Monero joint output.

 In a nutshell, if we want to provide a non-custodial trading solution where users can buy AND sell XMR for BTC, we need transaction pre-signing.